Best Addiction Counseling Programs in New Jersey

 Online & Campus Based - Visit Website

-The Addiction Counselor Training (ACT) Certificate at Rutgers University-Newark prepares students for dual licensure as Licensed Clinical Alcohol and Drug Counselors (LCADC) and Licensed Clinical Social Workers (LCSW) in New Jersey.
-This hybrid program combines online and in-person learning, focusing on integrated care for addiction and mental health.
-It meets educational requirements for the Certified Compulsive Gambling Counselor (CCGC) certification.
-The curriculum covers all five domains needed for CADC/LCADC, including supervised practicum in DMHAS-approved agencies.
-Ideal for MSW students and post-grad clinicians, the program emphasizes evidence-based interventions, cultural competence, and recovery principles.
+Rutgers University-Newark's Addiction Counselor Training (ACT) Certificate is a hybrid program that prepares students for dual licensure as LCADC and LCSW in New Jersey.
+Combining online and in-person learning, it focuses on integrated addiction and mental health care.
+The curriculum covers all five CADC/LCADC domains and includes a supervised practicum in DMHAS-approved agencies.
+This program meets educational requirements for CCGC certification and emphasizes evidence-based interventions, cultural competence, and recovery principles.
+Designed for MSW students and post-graduate clinicians, it requires no entrance exam for this certificate-level program.

 - Hybrid learning format